enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-2/index.md

   }]
 ```

+> If you're doing this tutorial using the docker option you will find the `todo-spec/todos/getAll.yml` file in the `yourbackendisbroken/` folder that you created on [step 0](step-0.html).

 2. To ensure we receive 6 Todo items, assert some properties onto the output as shown below:

 ```yaml